-While you may find that there are two kinds of major gaming headsets found in the market, it is very important to understand which one aptly fits your needs.
+While you may find that there are two kinds of significant headsets found in the market, it is essential to understand which one aptly fits your needs.

-Both the kinds of headsets have their own advantages and disadvantages.
-Thus, it completely depends on the games that you most frequently play and the ambient circumstances where your games take place.
+Both the kinds of headsets have their advantages and disadvantages.
+Thus, it entirely depends on the games that you most frequently play and the ambient circumstances where your games take place.

-A wired gaming headset under 100$ has a prime merits of:
+A wired headset under 100$ has the prime merit of:

 - High-end transmission rate at every hour of time.
 This happens with the simple technology principle that here, data happens to transmit in a bounded medium that is much less vulnerable to frequency damping or loss.

 - The volume control and the mute control are very much user-friendly and adjustable while the headset is geared on.
 This happens due to the presence of inline controls on the wire that enable you to adjust volume and mute controls as per your wish.

 - It does not need any kind of battery charging for its operation which is a significant plus point.

 However, with these merits come some major setbacks too.

 - There is a considerable lack of flexibility and obstruction in the movement of the wire of the headset when plugged in, especially if you are a PC video gamer.

 On the other hand, this headset extends the following added services: